CypherpunkArmory/Holepunch-Site/src/content/docs/EULA/index.md

 In this EULA herein the words below shall have the defined meaning assigned to them in this clause, unless the context requires otherwise:

 - “Activate” turning the Free version into the Full version of the same application through a purchase at the Google Play store or Apple App store;
-- “UserLAnd” Holepunch Technologies, LLC;
+- “Holepunch” Holepunch Technologies, LLC;
 - “Documentation” the detailed information about the Software, its features and the system requirements as made available on the website of Holepunch, as amended from time to time;
 - “Full version” the license for the Software for the term specified on the webpage of the store where You purchase the license, or in any applicable agreement concerning the purchase of the license (as stand-alone product or as part of a subscription) to Use the Software;
 - “Open Source Software” any software that requires as a condition of use, copying, modification and/or distribution of such software that such software or other software incorporated into, derived from or distributed with such software (a) be disclosed or distributed in source code form, and (b) be licensed for the purpose of making and/or distributing derivative works, and (c) be redistributable at no charge;